nrwl/nx-cloud-helm/MONGO-OPERATOR-GUIDE.md

 ### Upgrading to Mongo 6

-As of version `latest-11-05-2023T11-28-04` and higher, we strongly recommend you update from Mongo 4.2 to Mongo 6 for your NxCloud installation.
+As of version `latest-11-05-2023T11-28-04` (and all new calver based versions that are similar to `2305.11.3`) and higher, we strongly recommend you update from Mongo 4.2 to Mongo 6 for your NxCloud installation.

 Mongo upgrades need to be done incrementally between major versions.
 In both scenarios below, we'll upgrade from Mongo 4.2